sepruda/pokemon_app/README.md

 Also it doesn't have a field for a total count of pokemons, so I had to get that from a HTTP request for use in pagination.

-Also it doesn't seem to support searching multiple fields, which is why I had to split up the name and ability search functionality.
+Finally it doesn't seem to support searching multiple fields, which is why I had to split up the name and ability search functionality.

 # Architechture